-I want my students to leave my studio having explored a huge variety of music, both written and composed, in heaps of styles and through a process that involves lots of creativity.
-You can’t achieve that through teaching to an exam syllabus year after year.
+I’m sure other piano teachers are like me, and want piano students to leave the studio feeling accomplished.
+Becoming a skilled pianist means exploring a huge variety of music, both written and composed, in heaps of styles and through a process that involves lots of creativity.
+You can’t achieve that through only sticking to an exam syllabus year after year.

-If you are making this mistake now, I urge you to stop and re-think your teaching practice for next year:
+If you are making this mistake now, I urge you to stop and re-think your teaching methods for next year:

-- Students shouldn’t sit an exam until they are already playing a number of pieces (minimum of 10) comfortably at that level.
-That way, the exam becomes a true assessment of ability rather than a hurdle that students can only just get over (before they just do it again).
+- Piano students shouldn’t sit an exam until they are already playing a number of pieces (minimum of 10) comfortably at that level.
+That way, the exam becomes a true assessment of ability.
+Not just a hurdle that students can only just get over (before they just do it again).